vitalets/sheeva/README.md

   and takes next suite.
 Reporter is responsible for displaying such error.

 3. **Error in runner**
-  This is error owned by developers of Sheeva.
+  This may be internal error in Sheeva itself or in config methods e.g. `config.startSession`.
   In that case runner terminates immediately and rejects with that error.
 Reporter is not responsible for displaying such error, it will be shown in console until you catch it.

 *Note 1:* if `config.breakOnError` is enabled then runner will terminate on any error.
 *Note 2:* there can be several errors at once, e.g. error in `before` hook can cause error in `after` hook.